TheOnionBay/TORrents/docs/index.md

      pipenv install
      pipenv shell
 ```
-This is will install all python dependencies and activate the project's virtual environment.
+This will install all python dependencies and activate the project's virtual environment.
 #Usage
 ##Option 1 - LAN
 Firstly, run the tracker: